 "It's nothing you've done, I assure you.
 You've done nothing wrong.
 In fact, you've been nothing but kind to me ever since we met as children.
 But I feel that you bring back bad memories and I must move on."
 Hannah was no longer smiling.
 Her face was a cold mask of indifference and her voice had become monotone and completely absent of warmth.

 "Hannah, if there's anything I can do-"

 "Hush.
 Do not call on me.
 Do not ever speak to me again.
 I will not respond."
 Hannah was now glaring at Ichabod.
 "This is the last time we will ever speak to one another or see one another.
 I will make sure of it."

-Ichabod's jaw dropped.
+Ichabod stared at her in disbelief.
 He was shocked that she would do something like this.
 As Hannah began to walk away, he ran to catch up with her and lightly touched her shoulder.

 "Get it through your thick skull, Ichabod Crane!
 Never again!"
 She shouted angrily, curling her free hand into a fist and turning on her heel to walk away.

 Ichabod spat blood, sat up, and put a trembling hand to where he'd been struck.
 She had never hit him before, nor had she ever been so cross and angry with him.